Gene Simmons And Katey Sagal: Inside Their Surprising ‘70s Love Affair

 “I fantasized that I would be the exception,” the actress wrote in her book.

 Sagal later began dating another musician and accepted his marriage proposal, but not before running it past Gene Simmons first.
-Simmons reportedly laughed after she told him she’d turn own the other guy’s proposal if he wanted to marry her instead.
+Simmons reportedly laughed after she told him she’d turn down the other guy’s proposal if he wanted to marry her instead.
 While the romance didn’t end on a high note, Kate took Gene’s advice to never give up her career ambitions for a man.

 What do you think?
 Should I do another #giveway Enter here: https://t.co/YOwvuZQTOm #MemoirChat #memoir #book #books pic.twitter.com/oyYqPaFcJg